AceDataCloud/SerpAPI/README.md

 - `query`: the search keyword.
 - `country`: the country where the search results are located, with the default being the United States (US).
 - `language`: the language of the search results, with the default being English (en).
-- `range`: the time range for the search results, with the default being unlimited.
+- `range`: the time range for the search results, with no restrictions by default.
 - `number`: the page size of the search results, with the default being 10.
 - `page`: the page number of the search results, with the default being 1.